Ryuker/django-practise/_notes/django-practise.md

 ```

 ## urls.py:
-- allows us to specify urls for the app, like `/polls` for example
+- allows us to specify route urls for the app, like `/polls` for example

 # 04. Running the server
 ```Shell